 The Capilano Review has a long history of publishing new and established Canadian writers and artists who are experimenting with or expanding the boundaries of conventional forms and contexts.
 International writers and artists appear in our pages too.
 Founded in North Vancouver in 1972 by Pierre Coupey, the magazine continues its original mandate to publish the literary and visual arts side by side.

 The print edition of TCR is published three times a year.
 A pdf version is available for purchase simultaneously.
 Our website features a free e-magazine called ti-TCR | a web folio, also published three times a year.

 The Capilano Review is well known for its interviews with writers and artists.

 Our website features a free podcast subscription to regular releases of audio and video recordings of readings and interviews conducted on the Capilano campus since 1972.

-The Capilano Review is a member of the Canadian Magazine Publishers Association, the Magazine Association of BC, and the Alliance for Arts and Culture.
+The Capilano Review, published by Capilano University, is a member of the Canadian Magazine Publishers Association, the Magazine Association of BC, and the Alliance for Arts and Culture.

 The Capilano Review gratefully acknowledges the financial assistance of Friends of TCR, of Capilano University, the Canada Council for the Arts, the BC Arts Council, and the Government of Canada through the Canada Periodical Fund of the Department of Canadian Heritage.